PeaBrane/peapods/README.md

 ## Description

-Currently, this project is at the very early stages, and only supports simulating Ising ferromagnets.
+Currently, this project is at the very early stages, and only supports simulating Ising ferromagnets and spin glasses.
 Development for other spin classes (Potts, clock, and O(N) models) are planned, including their disordered and quantum counterparts.

 The following algoritms are currently supported: